Thursday, September 4, 2025

 Terry Jude Miller

 Terry Jude Miller lives in Houston, working in academia.
 His poems have received multiple Pushcart nominations.
-In 2024, his work was published in Sontag Mag, Encore, Equinox, Trigger Warning Magazine, Exomorphosis, Ars Sententia, The Nature of Things, The Bayou Review, Boundless, the Poetry At Round Top Anthology, and several other literary publications.
+In 2024, his work was published in Sontag Mag, Encore, Equinox, Trigger Warning Magazine, Exomorphosis, Ars Sententia, The Nature of Things, The Bayou Review, Boundless, and the Poetry at Round Top Anthology, among several other literary publications.
 Miller is the former 1st Vice Chancellor of the National Federation of States Poetry Societies. https://www.terryjudemiller.com

 Terry Savoie

-Terry Savoie’s poetry has been included in over two hundred literary journals such as APR, Poetry (Chicago), Ploughshares, North American Review, Commonweal, American Journal of Poetry, and The Iowa Review, as well as in recent numbers of North Dakota Quarterly, One, and America, among others.
+Terry Savoie’s poetry has been included in over 200 literary journals, including APR, Poetry (Chicago), Ploughshares, North American Review, Commonweal, American Journal of Poetry, and The Iowa Review, as well as in recent issues of North Dakota Quarterly, One, and America, among others.

 Tina Hudak